neuronsimulator/nrn/programming/math/matrix.rst

     Description:
         Sets the value of the matrix element.
 For sparse matrices, if the element is 0, this method will create the element.
-This method was added because m.x[irow][jcol] does not work in Python.